-Acting Chief Jones explained that the success of the community in lobbying to develop funding for infrastructure in terms of the NAPS detachment points to a need for changes regarding capital funding for Native police services.
+Acting Chief explained that the success of the community in lobbying to develop funding infrastructure in terms of the NAPS detachment points to a need for changes regarding capital funding for Native police services.

 "We are working with the government to address the need for capital funding to build infrastructure in the communities we service.
-Adequate policing facilities are essential and building in the community also provides short additional term economic opportunities in construction.
-I take my hat off to the dedication and hard work of the local First Nation leadership and to the Wabun Tribal Council for advocating CONT ON PG 3 have contributed to.
+Adequate policing facilities are essential and building in the community also provides short additional economic opportunities in construction.
+I take my hat off to the dedication and hard work of the local First Nation leadership and to the Wabun Tribal Council for advocating have contributed to.